Skip to main content

 2021

-"Attention index significantly increased after puzzle gameplay, confirmed by brain signals (EEG monitoring)"
+"Attention index significantly increased after puzzle gameplay"

 EEG monitoring participants